curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 Transfer pending: 0x4f4aaeb29ed48e88dd653a81f0b05d4df64a86c99d4e83b5bfeb0f0006b0e55b
 ```

-*Note, with high probability you won't have any testnet unicors available to spend, so the
+*Note, with high probability you won't have any testnet unicorns available to spend, so the
 above program will fail with an error.
 Send at least 2.014 ethers to the foundation testnet
 donation account `0xDf7D0030bfed998Db43288C190b63470c2d18F50` to receive a unicorn token and
 you'll be able to see the above code run without an error!*